jhchabran/monarized/README.md

 - `dark`: the original style, a washed down solarized dark.
 - `light`: light flavor of the above.
 - `purple-dark`: a purple flavor.
-- `gruvbox-dark`: washed down gruvbox.
+- `gruvbox-dark`: a washed down gruvbox.
 - `gruvbox-light`: light flavor of the above.
+- `gray-dark`: a darker flavor, with blue accents.
+- `nord-dark`: a washed down nord-theme.

 See at the bottom of this README for the screenshots.